brandur/sorg/content/articles/minimal-analytics.md

 +++
-hook = "A privacy and GDPR friendly approach to getting basic site analytics, and one which is more accurate in an age when adblockers reign supreme." location = "San Francisco" published_at = 2021-02-16T15:16:18Z title = "Minimally Invasive (and More Accurate) Analytics: GoAccess and Athena/SQL"
+hook = "A privacy and GDPR-friendly approach to producing basic and complex site analytics, and one which is more accurate in an age when adblockers reign supreme." location = "San Francisco" published_at = 2021-02-16T15:16:18Z title = "Minimally Invasive (and More Accurate) Analytics: GoAccess and Athena/SQL"